-My professional background is nursing and I specialise in teaching Infection Prevention and Control, which is a specialism within the health protection strand of Public Health.
-I am involved in teaching on undergraduate and postgraduate programmes, across the various healthcare disciplines.
+Shirley's professional background is in nursing and she specialises in teaching Infection Prevention and Control, which is a specialism within the health protection strand of Public Health.
+She is involved in teaching on undergraduate and postgraduate programmes, across the various healthcare disciplines.

 If you have any queries about this course please contact the Module Leader, Shirley Kirnon on:

 Our Professional Navigators, Adele Millington and Nicola Clarke, are also on hand to offer guidance and will help you to choose which modules are best for you, taking into account your aims, professional or clinical experience, KSF requirements and your academic achievements.